 - You used the product, unaltered from its original condition, for the purpose for which it was intended.

 - Because of the defect, using the product caused you to be injured.

 - You suffered real and demonstrable damages as an immediate result of your use of the product.

 Your attorney will conduct an examination of the product, often with the assistance of industrial engineers, to determine where and how the defect occurred, and will bring a civil action in your behalf against the designer, manufacturer, packager, or retailer of the product, or all of these.

 When looking for an attorney to represent you, for the best results, choose one who has many years of experience and whose law practice dedicated exclusively to product liability and other personal injury work.
 Product liability cases can be difficult and complex, require an expert investigative team and a detailed understanding of this specific area of law.

 Legal Product Liability Representation in Providence, Rhode Island

 For experienced legal advocacy in a defective product case in Rhode Island, contact the Resmini law firm in Providence as soon after the accident as possible.
-With more than 40 years of personal injury law experience, the Resmini firm is one of New England’s premier product liability firms, with a stellar record of millions of dollars in total recoveries for thousands of satisfied clients.
+With more than 40 years of personal injury law experience, the Resmini firm is one of Rhode Island’s premier personal injury firms, with a stellar record of millions of dollars in total recoveries for thousands of satisfied clients.
 Call to arrange a free consultation with one of our highly experienced attorneys to learn everything you need to know about asserting your legal right to compensation for your damages.
 Time to file your claim is limited by state law, so call (401) 751-8855 today.